OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-error-handling.md

 - **debugInfo**: When present, the `debugInfo` property of the error message provides additional information that you can use to understand the root cause of the error.

 > [!NOTE]
-> If you use `console.log()` to print error messages to the console, those messages will only be visible on the server.
-End users will not see those error messages in the add-in task pane or anywhere in the Office application.
+> If you use `console.log()` to print error messages to the console, those messages are only visible on the server.
+End users do not see those error messages in the add-in task pane or anywhere in the Office application.
 To report errors to the user, see [Error notifications](#error-notifications).

 ## Error Messages